-This Sector Plan recommends the removal of the partial interchange at Crabbs Branch Way and Metro Access Road.
-Nearby intersections are not projected to operate beyond existing levels of acceptability per the 2016 Subdivision Staging Policy (SSP).
-And as such, the anticipated mobility benefits of a partial interchange are not warranted by the associated budgetary and environmental costs.
-This Sector Plan also prioritizes choice and person throughput over single-occupant vehicle throughput.
-Subsequently, this Sector Plan recommends using limited County funds on other priorities within the Sector Plan area.
+This Sector Plan recommends the removal of the partial interchange at Crabbs Branch Way and Metro Access Road from the Master Plan of Highways and Transitways.
+Nearby intersections are not projected to operate beyond existing levels of acceptability, and vehicles traveling to the Metro from points north can either access the Metro via Gramercy Boulevard, or more likely, use Shady Grove Road to connect to direct access via Metro Access Road.
+As such, the anticipated mobility benefits of a partial interchange are not warranted by the associated budgetary and environmental costs.
+This Sector Plan also prioritizes choice and person throughput over single-occupant vehicle throughput and recommends using limited County funds on other priorities within the Sector Plan area.